-In this prospective study Medical and health Sciences students in a University in UAE were surveyed.
+In this descriptive transversal study Medical and health Sciences students in a University in UAE were surveyed.
 Total 200 hundred students participated in the study.
 There were 50 students each from Medical, Dental and Nursing college included to participate in the survey.
 Participation with in these colleges was completely voluntary.
-A pre-validated self-designed modified questionnaire based on the literature search was administered and a pilot study was done for validation Sample size-200
+A pre-validated self-designed modified questionnaire was adapted from the previous studies that assessed feedback of second year medical students on teaching-learning methodology and evaluation methods in Pharmacology [10-13].
+Questionnaire was derived focusing on three main dimensions: improvement of performance, the need for feedback and quality of feedback.
+Considering that the improvements in each of these dimensions will lead to improved student satisfaction with the feedback received from their assessed work.